 All American Boys by Brendan Kiely and Jason Reynolds

 The Bluest Eye by Pulitzer Prize winning author, Toni Morrison is a great escape into the Depression Era with eleven year old Pecola Breedlove.
 Please know this does deal with more mature content.
-So maybe read this on your own and then decide the age-approoreiate teen you'd like to share it with.
+So, maybe you can read this on your own and then decide if this is age-appropriate for the teen you'd like to share it with.

-Just Mercy by Bryan Stevenson…orginally it came in book form.
-Now it's available as a movie and free on several platforms.
-He also has some amazing TED talks if you want to start the race education involving different different versions of content for you or your teen.
+Just Mercy by Bryan Stevenson – originally it came in book form.
+Now it's available as a movie, and free on several platforms.
+In addition, Stevenson also has this amazing TEDTalk that has been viewed over 6 million times.